digu-007/Boost_Geometry_Competency_Test_2020/README.md

 For 50000 random points, execution time was about `359ms`.

 For 10000 random points, execution time was about `63ms`.

+Tests were carried out in Ubuntu 18.04.1, with gcc version 7.4.0 and optimization level `O2`.

 ## Concave Hull using k-Nearest Neighbours
 Since my project is related to concave hull so I implemented a concave hull algorithm using template metaprogramming supporting Boost Geometry's MultiPoint concept for this test. k-Nearest Neighbours approach for finding concave hull uses k nearest points from the current point to find the next vertex of the concave hull.
 This method is kind of similar to gift wrapping, but there we have value of k = total number of points in the current dataset and there exists no special cases in that.
 Here we tackle two special cases.